View Yuvonne Wolfe's Obituary on CJOnline.com and share memories

 |

-Yuvonne Wolfe Yuvonne Corinne Wolfe, 86 of Meriden, Ks., formerly of Hiawatha, died Friday, April 26, 2019, at Hickory Pointe Home in Oskaloosa, Ks.
+Yuvonne Corinne Wolfe 85, of Meriden, died Friday, Apr.
+26, at the Hickory Pointe Care Center.
 She was born May 20, 1933 in Callender, Iowa, the daughter of Martin Harrison and Marjorie Eleanor Fry Wolfe.
-She graduated from Hiawatha High School in 1951.
-She worked for Community Laundry in Hiawatha and Ed Marlings in Topeka before joining U.S. Navy in May of 1954.

-She achieved the rank of Communications Technician First Class and was discharged from the Navy in March 1964.
-She worked as a civilian federal employee of the Naval Security Group Headquarters in Washington, D.C., then left the federal government in September 1966 to work in Philadelphia, Pa.
-She returned to federal government in June 1968 and accepted a GS-5 position with Naval Security Group Headquarters and later the Naval Registered Publications System (later retitled Communications Security Material Systems) retiring with a GS-12 in June 1988, returned home to Meriden.
-She was a member of National Society Daughters of the American Revolution, Thomas Lee Chapter in Fairfax, Va.
+She was a 1951 graduate of Hiawatha High School.
+She joined the US Navy in 1954, and was trained as a Communications Technician.
+She achieved the rank of Communications Technician First Class.
+She worked as a federal civilian employee of the Naval Security Group Headquarters, Washington, D.C.
+In 1968, she accepted a GS-5 position with the Naval Security Group Headquarters, and later a position with the Naval Registered Publications System.
+She retired as a GS-12 in 1988.
+She was a member of the National Society, Daughters of the American Revolution, Thomas Lee Chapter, Fairfax, VA.

-Survivors one sister Karen D. (Wolfe) Millenbruch; Hoyt, Ks., numerous nieces and nephews.
-She was preceded in death by her parents and 3 sisters, Lois Bolz, Joyce Meredith, Donna Butrick and one brother, Richard (Dick) Lee Wolfe.
+She was preceded in death by her parents, three sisters, Lois Irene Bolz , Joyce Anne Meredith, Donna Marie Butrick & a brother, Richard Lee Wolfe.
+She is survived by one sister, Karen Dee Millenbrunch of Hoyt, KS, numerous nieces and nephews and dear friends, Gerald and Theresa Skaggs.
+Per her wishes, Yuvonne was cremated.

+Inurnment will be 2 PM , Friday, May 31, 2019 at the Netawaka Cemetery in Netawaka, KS.
+In lieu of flowers, memorials be made to the Cat Association of Topeka or the Hickory Pointe Resident Activity Fund, C/O Barnett Family Funeral Home, PO Box 602 Oskaloosa, KS 66066.
+Online condolences may be made at www.barnettfamilyfh.com